Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Hierachies C to C++.md

 >
 > > Solution: Apply **dynamic type information** and use switch to implement

-Similar ideas to operate based on different types in [[Containers and Iterator]] and mp11, and the it can also adopt the idea of function pointer to add extensibility [[2024-05-27-Use of Pointers]].
+Similar ideas to operate based on different types in [[Containers and Iterator]] and mp11, and the it can also adopt the idea of function pointer to add extensibility [[Use of Pointers]].

 ```c
 struct reference_t {